duncantl/Rtesseract/README.md

 1. Of course, the package provides functionality to get the recognized text.
 However, it also allows us to do this at various different levels, e.g. word, character, line
+3. We can create a searchable and selectable PDF version of the image(s).
 2. We can also use different page segmentation modes so that we can detect/recognize lines on the image which is useful for processing tables where the lines separate rows or columns